lifthrasiir/angolmois/README.md

 BMS extensions.

 Please refer the official website at <http://mearie.org/projects/angolmois/>.
+Angolmois is in active development, and you can report any bug or suggestion to <https://github.com/lifthrasiir/angolmois/issues>.
 If you don't know about BMS, read the introductory section at the end of this document first.

 [bms]: http://en.wikipedia.org/wiki/Be-Music_Source
 [bm98]: http://bm98.yaneu.com/bm98/